Pain on the outside of the knee

 - 9. Our products that can help you

-How to recognize pain on the outside of your knee and what you can do
+How to recognize pain on the outside of the knee and what you can do

-Pain on the outside of the knee is common, especially in people who run, cycle or do a lot of off-roading.
-It is often caused by overuse or injury to the structures on the outside of the knee.
-This can be caused by runner's knee, a tear in the outer meniscus, or in some cases, an injury to the outer ligament.
-Whatever the cause, taking the right steps can help you reduce your pain and get back to activity faster.
+Pain on the outside of the knee is common, especially in people who run, cycle, or often move on uneven terrain.
+It is often due to an overload or injury of the structures on the outside of the knee.
+This could be runner's knee, an injury to the outer meniscus, or in some cases, an injury to the lateral collateral ligament.
+Regardless of the cause, the right measures can help you reduce pain and return to activity faster.

-The pain is often experienced as a sharp or burning sensation on the outside of the knee when straining.
-It can come on gradually during longer activities or occur suddenly with a specific movement.
-In some cases, swelling or stiffness also occurs, making it difficult to bend and straighten the knee fully.
-With runner's knee, it is common for the pain to disappear when resting but quickly return when activity is resumed.
+The pain is often experienced as a sharp or burning sensation on the outside of the knee during exertion.
+It can develop gradually during longer activities or appear suddenly with a specific movement.
+In some cases, swelling or stiffness also occurs, making it difficult to fully bend and straighten the knee.
+With runner's knee, the pain often disappears with rest but quickly returns when activity is resumed.

-- Sharp or aching pain when exerting yourself, especially during or after running
+- Sharp or dull pain during exertion, especially during or after running

-- Tenderness localized over the outer side of the knee joint
+- Tenderness localized to the outer side of the knee joint

 - Swelling or a feeling of warmth over the area